oracle/node-oracledb/INSTALL.md

 npm install oracledb
 ```

-Available pre-built node-oracledb binaries can been seen on the
-[releases][41] page.

 If a pre-built binary is successfully installed but isn't usable
 because it depends on a different glibc version, uninstall
 node-oracledb and install again from source code.